Carm01/FirefoxProfileLauncher/README.md

 # Firefox Profile launcher
-If you have multiple Firefox Profiles, this small application will allow you to select which profile to launch with whatever version of Firefox you want. __You cannot launch the same profile in the same installation more than once__
+If you have multiple Firefox Profiles, this small application will allow you to select which profile to launch with whatever version of Firefox you want.

 __This currently applies to only64 bit windows installs where the Firefox.exe is located:__
 "C:\Program Files\"

-You can select different Firefox versions installed with different Firefox profiles. _Launching Developer edition of Firefox with a __"release"__ version Profile might not work as it did not work for me. _This is unpreventable_. _ You can also not launch the same profile more then once per Firefox edition.
-Meaning that you cannot launch profile1 in release
+You can select different Firefox versions installed with different Firefox profiles. _Launching Developer edition of Firefox with a __"release"__ version Profile might not work as it did not work for me. _This is unpreventable_.
+_You can also not launch the same profile more then once per Firefox edition.
+Meaning that you cannot launch profile1 in release more than once._

 Private Browsing is available as well.